andrewjpoole/andrewjpoole.github.io/_posts/2023-07-18-given-when-then-helper-classes-for-component-tests.md

 ### Some code

 Simplified example `Given`, `When` and `Then` classes are included below to get you going.
-These classes are necessarily specific to the app under test, so we find we start from scratch each time, here is [a handly gist](https://gist.github.com/andrewjpoole/039ae07be0bc3534cda6383780d5a945) containing the bare bones classes ready to add methods to.
+These classes are necessarily specific to the app under test, so we find we start from scratch each time, here is [a handy gist](https://gist.github.com/andrewjpoole/039ae07be0bc3534cda6383780d5a945) containing the bare bones classes ready to add methods to.

 Here is an example of a Given class with methods for setting up testing an API:
 ```csharp